nick-brinkmann/dolla/DESIGN.md

     - donation_reqs (donation requests):
-    Whenever someone made a new donation request we updated this table by inserting a new row consisting of the requester's user id, request title and description, goal amount, current amount achieved and date that it was posted.
+    Whenever someone made a new donation request we updated this table by inserting a new row consisting of the requester's user id, request title and description, goal amount, current amount achieved, date that it was posted and a unique id for the request itself.
 There is also a boolean value named "reached" which is false by default, but changes to true when the goal is met.

     - donations (donation transactions):
+    Every donation made is documented in this table by inserting a row consisting of the donor's user id, the id of the donation they donated to, and the amount that was donated.

     - friends (friendship status between users):
+    When a friend request is made there is a new entry into the friends table consisting of the the sender id, recipient id and

     - messages (all messages):